backdoer/warehouse/README.md

 If no sequence is found, [-1, -1] will be returned.

 ## Next things on the horizon
-* Compile Python code to C
+* Compile Python code to C (in python implementation)
-* Only use fractions where necessary
+* Only use fractions where necessary (in pure elixir implementation)
-* Mock IO.gets and test end to end
+* Crate mock for IO.gets and test end to end